Mohamed-Bavas/Embedded-Firmware-Roadmap/Day02_Pointers/README.md

 Welcome to **Day 02** of my **Embedded Firmware Engineer Roadmap**.

-Today I learned one of the most important topics in C programming: **Pointers, Arrays, and Strings**.
-These concepts are the backbone of embedded systems programming because they enable efficient memory management, direct hardware access, and fast data processing.
+Today I explored **Pointers**, **Arrays**, and **Strings** in C. These are fundamental concepts in Embedded C programming and are widely used for memory access, peripheral control, data manipulation, and firmware development.

 ---

-## 🎯 Objective
+## 🎯 Goal

+- Understand the fundamentals of pointers in C.
-- Understand memory addresses and pointers.
+- Learn how memory addresses are accessed using pointers.
-- Learn pointer declaration and dereferencing.
-- Understand pointer arithmetic.
-- Learn one-dimensional and two-dimensional arrays.
-- Understand the relationship between arrays and pointers.
+- Use the Address (`&`) and Dereference (`*`) operators.
+- Implement Call by Reference using pointers.
+- Learn array declaration, traversal, and manipulation.
-- Learn string handling using character arrays.
+- Perform basic string operations without using standard library functions.
-- Practice solving pointer, array, and string-based programming problems.
+- Build a strong foundation for memory handling in Embedded C.

 ---

 ## 📚 Topics Covered

+- ✅ Introduction to Pointers
-- ✅ Memory Basics
+- ✅ Pointer Declaration and Initialization
-- ✅ Address (`&`) Operator
+- ✅ Address Operator (`&`)
-- ✅ Dereference (`*`) Operator
+- ✅ Dereference Operator (`*`)
-- ✅ Pointer Declaration & Initialization
-- ✅ Pointer Arithmetic
+- ✅ Call by Reference
 - ✅ Arrays
+- ✅ Array Traversal
+- ✅ Array Sum
+- ✅ Array Reverse
-- ✅ Arrays and Pointers
+- ✅ String Basics
-- ✅ Two-Dimensional Arrays
+- ✅ String Length
-- ✅ Strings in C
+- ✅ String Copy
-- ✅ String Functions (`strlen`, `strcpy`, `strcmp`, `strcat`)
+- ✅ String Compare

 ---